 Three outstanding fine art exhibitions that have already attracted the attention of art connoisseurs from all over the world are now on view in major cities of North America.
 Toronto is pleased to present the latest and most innovative works by William Turner brought from London, Ottawa offers to admire Claude Monet’s paintings, and New York exposition explores all the depths of the fantastic surrealistic landscapes.

 The Art Gallery of Ontario has opened the major exhibition of experimental and contemplative works created by the giant of British art, William Turner (1775–1851).
 The exhibition titled “Turner Painting Set Free” includes more than 50 large paintings and watercolors brought from London’s Tate Britain, where they were presented a year ago.
-The previous similar exhibition was highly appreciated by critics across the UK who described it as the “fascinating, delightful, and sensational” show.
+The previous similar exhibition was highly appreciated by critics from around the UK, who described it as the “fascinating, delightful, and sensational” show.
 The current “Turner Painting Set Free” exhibition focuses on the final, most experimental phase of the artist’s career.
 Here you can find the famous works created by the forefather of Impressionism in the last 15 years of his life, including those that were exhibited at the Royal Academy in 1850.
 Thus, the exposition shows that the artist’s last years were full of vigor and exceptional energy taken from his biggest travel across Europe.
-This amazing fine art exhibition is on view till 31 January 2016.
+This amazing fine art exhibition is on view through January 31, 2016.